TheoAcker12/accessibility-content-testing/_episodes/headings.md

 > > 2.
 WAVE does not indicate the following issues:
 > >     - There are multiple level one headings, none of which could accurately serve as a heading for all the page content.
 > >     - There is an additional heading that is just formatted text that does not cause an alert (_Images and Alternative Text_).
 > >     - There is a heading that should not actually be a heading (the skipped heading level right after _Tables_).
-(It would also be reasonable to consider this caught be WAVE.)
+(It would also be reasonable to consider this caught by WAVE.)
 > > 3.
 To fix the issues:
 > >     - For WAVE's skipped heading level (and the heading that should not be a heading): Change the text from a heading to a paragraph (with formatting applied, if desired).
 > >     - For WAVE's possible heading (and the additional possible heading WAVE did not catch): Change the text to headings.